Atrial fibrillation: Pathology

 The primary pathologic change seen in atrial fibrillation is the progressive fibrosis of the atria.
 This fibrosis is due primarily to atrial dilation; however, genetic causes and inflammation may be factors in some individuals.
 Dilation of the atria can be due to almost any structural abnormality of the heart that can cause a rise in the pressure within the heart.
 This includes valvular heart disease (such as mitral stenosis, mitral regurgitation, and tricuspid regurgitation), hypertension, and congestive heart failure.
-Any inflammatory state that affects the heart can cause fibrosis of the atria.
+Any inflammatory state that affects the heart can cause atrial fibrosis.

 Once dilation of the atria has occurred, this begins a chain of events that leads to the activation of the renin–angiotensin–aldosterone system (RAAS) and subsequent increase in the matrix metalloproteinases and disintegrin, which leads to atrial remodeling and fibrosis, with loss of atrial muscle mass.
-This process occurs gradually, and experimental studies have revealed patchy atrial fibrosis may precede the occurrence of atrial fibrillation and may progress with prolonged durations of atrial fibrillation.
+This process occurs gradually, and experimental studies have revealed that patchy atrial fibrosis may precede the occurrence of atrial fibrillation and may progress with prolonged durations of atrial fibrillation.

 Fibrosis is not limited to the muscle mass of the atria and may occur in the sinus node (SA node) and atrioventricular node (AV node), correlating with sick sinus syndrome.
 Prolonged episodes of atrial fibrillation have been shown to correlate with prolongation of the sinus node recovery time; this suggests that dysfunction of the SA node is progressive with prolonged episodes of atrial fibrillation.

 Along with fibrosis, alterations in the atria that predispose to atrial fibrillation affect their electrical properties, as well as their responsiveness to the autonomic nervous system.
 The atrial remodeling that includes the pathologic changes described above has been referred to as atrial myopathy.